 After Taare Zameen Par, Darsheel Safari starred in yet another children’s film titled Bumm Bumm Bole.
 The film was an official remake of the 1997 Iranian film Children of Heaven which was even nominated for Academy Awards in the Best Foreign Language category.

 Alongside Darsheel Safary, the film also stars Atul Kulkarni, Rituparna Sengupta, and newcomer Ziyah Vastani.
 The film is directed by the legendary Priyadarshan.

 Not all films in Bollywood require stars for success.
 There are many films like the 2006 comedy drama Khosla ka Ghosla that gained popularity and success at the box office merely because of the acting performances and great story.

 Directed by Dibaker Banerjee, the film features Anupam Kher and Boman Irani in the lead roles and as rivals.
 The film also pleased the critics and went on to win the National Film Award for Best Feature Film in Hindi in 2006.

 Iqbal is a coming-of-age Hindi film based on the most popular sport in India.
 The film tells a story about a deaf and mute young boy who aspires to become a fast bowler and get selected in the Indian Cricket Team against his father’s wishes.

 The film is directed by one of the most versatile and talented Nagesh Kukunoor and stars Shreyas Talpade in the titular role as Iqbal.
 The film also stars Naseeruddin Shah, Girish Karnad, Shweta Prasad, Yatin Karyekar, and Prateeksha Lonkar in pivotal roles.

 Do Dooni Chaar (2010)

-The film tells the story of a middle class family who dream of buying a car amidst inflationary times.
-It’s a must watch film as it represents the typical urban Indian middle class family.
+The film tells the story of a middle-class family who dreams of buying a car amidst inflationary times.
+It’s a must-watch film as it represents the typical urban Indian middle-class family.

 English Vinglish (2012)